umijs/umi/docs/docs/config.md

 ## Configuration

-We recommend configuring your app with `.umirc.ts`.
-It is possible to split your configurations into pieces and organize them in `config/config.ts` if your app requires complicated configuration.
-For example, if you need to configure routers, it would be a good choice to have it in an individual module alongside `config/config.ts`.
+If your configurations are not complicated, we recommend configuring your app with `.umirc.ts`;
+If your configurations are complicated, it is possible to split your configurations into pieces and organize them in `config/config.ts`.
+For example, if you need to configure routers, it would be a good choice to have it in an individual module called `config/routes.ts` alongside `config/config.ts`.

 You have to choose between `.umirc.ts` and `config/config.ts`, `.umirc.ts` has higher priority.